 – Minimum 21 ACT or 1060 SAT

-For non-Ohio residents who are entering Kent State University, there are a variety of scholarships available to help cover costs.
+For applicants who are not fromnOhio but wishes to go to Kent State University, there are a lot of scholarships available that’ll help cover costs.
 There’s no need to complete a separate application — students are automatically considered when they apply for admission by April 1st.
 The President’s Achievement Award is the most significant scholarship, which provides up to $12,500 annually.